samuel-bohman/my-personal-website/content/home/projects.md

 draft = false

 title = "Projects"
-subtitle = "Software, code snippets, datasets, misc." widget = "projects"
+subtitle = "Software, code snippets, datasets, tutorials, misc." widget = "projects"

 # Order that this section will appear in.